-October 2023 at Disney World: Crowd Calendar & Info
+October 2026 at Disney World: Crowd Calendar & Info

-This guide to October 2023 at Walt Disney World offers a free crowd calendar covering when to visit & avoid, best weather, new attraction openings & closures, Halloween, Epcot’s Food & Wine Festival, and more.
+This guide to October 2026 at Walt Disney World offers a free crowd calendar covering when to visit & avoid, best weather, new attraction openings & closures, Halloween, Epcot’s Food & Wine Festival, and more.
 We also cover what’s happening at Magic Kingdom, Animal Kingdom, and Hollywood Studios.

 October is when fall crowds start accelerating due to it being the main month of Halloween, school fall breaks, plus conventions and other group events.
 This makes it a stark contrast to September.
 Despite this, it’s still a good time to visit thanks to the weather, festivities, and new attractions, entertainment, and nighttime spectaculars all debuting.

 In the not-too-distant past, October was a “best kept secret” when it came to the best months to visit Walt Disney World.
-Temperate weather, low crowds, value season pricing, and seasonal events all made it a good time to visit.
+Mild weather, low crowds, value season pricing, and seasonal events all made it a good time to visit.
 This ceased to be the case about a decade ago, as October became a favorite month to visit for many WDW fans.

 We recommend utilizing our 1-Day Disney Park Itineraries & Touring Plans to make the most of your October experience at Walt Disney World.
 These will help you avoid the crowds, but more importantly, save you time waiting in line (since crowds and wait times are not the same).